 This project has been led by The Health Policy Partnership, an independent research organisation, with input from a multi‑stakeholder steering committee.
 Its aim is to create greater awareness of radioligand therapy as an innovative component of cancer care.
 The steering committee had full editorial control over content of all materials, which reflect consensus among the group.
 All members provided their time for free.
 The outputs of this project are intended for educational purposes only and do not relate to any particular product.

-This project was supported by a grant from Advanced Accelerator Applications, a Novartis company, with additional support from Curium.
+This project was supported with funding from Advanced Accelerator Applications, a Novartis company, with additional support from Curium.